POPWorldMedia/POPForums/docs/azurekitlibrary.md

 ## Configuration with Azure App Services and Azure Functions

 The POP Forums configuration system uses the PopForums.json file, but adhere's to the overriding system implemented via environment variables.
 This by extension means that you can set these values in the Application Settings section of the Azure portal for App Services and Functions.
 It uses the colon notation that you may be familiar with.
 For example, use `PopForums:Queue:ConnectionString` to correspond to the hierarchy of the PopForums.json file.
+(For Linux-based App Services and Functions in Azure, use a double underscore instead of colons in the portal settings, i.e., `PopForums__Queue__ConnectionString`.)

 ## Irrelevant settings when using Azure Functions

-Once you get the background stuff out of the web app context, some of the configuration options in the admin are no longer are applicable.
+Once you get the background stuff out of the web app context, some of the configuration options in the admin are no longer applicable.
 * In email: The sending interval and mailer quantity no longer matter, because the functions only respond when there's something in the queue, and scale as necessary.
 You may need to limit the number of instances via host.json or the Azure portal if your email service provider throttles your email delivery.
 * In search: The search indexing interval only reacts when something is queued (like email).
 Furthermore, if you use Azure Search or ElasticSearch, the junk words no longer apply, as these indexing strategies are handled by the appropriate service.
 * In scoring game: The interval is again irrelevant because of the queue.